1 | King cobra |

 Location: southeast USA.

-The eastern indigo snake lacks venom or constriction powers.
-Its strategy is to slither after a snake at charging speed, grab it, and chew it to death.
-Eastern indigo snakes are poor at capturing fast-moving small prey, so this means that they skip lizards almost completely while still eating their slithery scaled cousins.
+Eastern indigo snakes are most common in Florida, but also appear in Georgia and Alabama.
+They lack any venom, and rarely constrict their prey.
+Their strategy is simply to slither after a snake at full throttle charging speeds, grab it, and chew it to death.
+Eastern indigo snakes are poor at capturing fast-moving small prey, meaning that they skip lizards almost completely, while regularly eating their serpent cousins.

-Eastern indigo snakes regularly eat eastern ribbon snakes, pygmy rattlesnakes, scarlet snakes, and ring-necked snakes.
-Most impressively, they’re capable of eating eastern diamondback rattlesnakes up to 1 meter long.
-They must have resistance to venom as well.
+Eastern indigo snakes are known to prey on eastern ribbon snakes, pygmy rattlesnakes, scarlet snakes, and ring-necked snakes.
+Most impressively, they’re capable of swallowing eastern diamondback rattlesnakes up to 1 metre long, suffering no ill effects from the venom.

 5 | Malaysian blue coral snake |